IceCreamYou/HTML5-Canvas-Game-Boilerplate/README.md

 as well as some lightweight, easy-to-learn, rapid prototyping tools for any 2D canvas-based project.
 Because it's a boilerplate, you can edit all the files and use this project as a base rather than include a monolithic magic library.
+Or, if you want, you can also drop in a game engine on top of this project.
 It's also standards-compliant, modular, and thoroughly documented.

 H5CGB is a good choice if you just want to get going quickly without learning a